litestar-org/litestar/docs/usage/2-route-handlers/1_http_route_handlers.md

 - `dependencies`: A dictionary mapping dependency providers.
 See [dependency-injection](../6-dependency-injection.md).
 - `opt`: String keyed dictionary of arbitrary value that can be used by [guards](../9-guards.md).
 - `guards`: A list of [guards](../9-guards.md).
-- `before_request`: A sync or async function to execute before a `Request` is passed to the route handler.
-If this function returns a value, the request will not reach the route handler, and instead this value will be used.
+- `before_request`: a sync or async callable executed before a `Request` is passed to a route handler (method) on the controller.
+If the callable returns a value, the request will not reach the route handler, and instead this value will be used.
-- `after_request`: A sync or async function to execute before the `Response` is returned.
-This function receives the `Respose` object and it must return a `Response` object.
+- `after_request`: a sync or async callable to execute before the `Response` is returned.
+The callable receives the `Response` object and it must return a `Response` object.
+- `after_response`: a sync or async callable executed after the `Response` is returned.
+The callable receives the original `Request` object, and should return `None`.
+  `Respose` object and it must return a `Response` object.
 - `background_tasks`: A callable wrapped in an instance of `starlette.background.BackgroundTask` or a sequence of `BackgroundTask` instances wrapped in `starlette.background.BackgroundTasks`.
 The callable(s) will be called after